 History is important to understanding both our past and our present.

-One of the most common arguments in favor of studying history, the saying "those who do not learn from history are doomed to repeat it" means that people who do not learn from the mistakes of the past are going to make the same mistakes.
+One of the most common arguments in favor of studying history, the famous quote by George Santayana, which states "Those who cannot remember the past are condemned to repeat it," means that people who do not learn from the mistakes of the past are going to make the same mistakes.
 The saying is true of both world history and of personal history.

 Countries commit terrible acts all the time, especially during times of war.
 For example, the Holocaust was a terrible crime against humanity which should never be repeated.